redis/redis-doc/topics/replication.md

 and have replica instances that can be targeted by write operations.
 The answer is that writable replicas exist only for historical reasons.
 Using writable replicas can result in inconsistency between the master and the replica, so it is not recommended to use writable replicas.
-In particular, never use writable replicas in the following situations:
+To understand in which situations this can be a problem, we need to understand how replication works.
+Changes on the master is replicated by propagating regular Redis commands to the replica.
+When a key expires on the master, this is propagated as a DEL command.
+If a key which exists on the master but is deleted, expired or has a different type on the replica compared to the master will react differently to commands like DEL, INCR or RPOP propagated from the master than intended.
+The propagated command may fail on the replica or result in a different outcome.
+To minimize the risks (if you insist on using writable replicas) we suggest you follow these recommendations:

-* Never write to keys in a writable replica that are ever used on the master.
+* Don't write to keys in a writable replica that are also used on the master.
   (This can be hard to guarantee if you don't have control over all the clients that write to the master.)

-* Never configure an instance as a writable replica as an intermediary step when upgrading a set of instances in a running system.
+* Don't configure an instance as a writable replica as an intermediary step when upgrading a set of instances in a running system.
-  In general, don't configure an instance as a writable replica if it can ever be promoted to a master.
+  In general, don't configure an instance as a writable replica if it can ever be promoted to a master if you want to guarantee data consistency.

 Historically, there were some use cases that were considere legitimate for writable replicas.
 As of version 7.0, these use cases are now all obsolete and the same can be achieved by other means.